InspiryThemes/realhomes-docs/docs/footer-basics-ultra.md

 # Footer Basics

-To change the layout settings of the footer, navigate to **Dashboard → Real Homes → Customize Settings → Footer → Basics** section.
+To change the layout settings of the footer, navigate to **Dashboard → RealHomes → Customize Settings → Footer → Basics** section.

 ![Footer Settings](images/footer/footer-basics-ultra.png)